ElenBabayan/software-engineering-hw1/README.md

 ### Without Docker

 1. **PostgreSQL Setup**
-    - Install PostgreSQL and create a database named `nutsdb`.
+    - Install PostgreSQL and create a database named `natsdb`.
     - Configure the username/password as `postgres/postgres` or adjust in `src/main/resources/application.properties`.

 2. **Run the Application**